hudwave/lets-make-lasagne/chapter-04-signals/chapter-04-signals.md

 In the implementation above, when the signal is emitted we check to see if the object instance exists before calling the callback function.
 If we want to support structs then we need to handle them differently.
 Not only do they have a different method to check for their existence but they are also handled differently in memory than object instances.

-If an object instance is not marked as persistent then it be removed from memory when the room changes or if it is manually destroyed.
+If an object instance is not marked as persistent then it will be removed from memory when the room changes or if it is manually destroyed.

 Structs however are removed by the garbage collector when no other object or struct holds a reference to it.
 A reference to the struct is the same thing as storing the struct as an instance variable.